IBM/maximo-labs/README.md

 ## NOTICE
 All changes to the main branch must go through a Pull Request. </br>
-Only repository administrators can approve Pull Requests and enable merge to the main branch.
+Only repository administrators can approve Pull Requests and enable merging to the main branch.